dkln/binpack/README.md

 # Binpack

 Attempt to implement Binpack algorithm in Elixir.
-Heavily inspired by https://github.com/enzoruiz/3dbinpacking and https://github.com/gedex/bp3d
+Heavily inspired by https://github.com/enzoruiz/3dbinpacking, https://github.com/gedex/bp3d and https://github.com/jerry800416/3D-bin-packing

+This is a work in progress

 ## Installation